 Milk, water, heavy whipping cream, half-and-half

 In order to get the perfect consistency for your buttercream, a liquid ingredient may need to be added.
-While you can use water, we suggest using milk, heavy whipping cream or half-and-half to add extra flavor and creaminess to your icing.
+While you can use water, we suggest using milk, heavy whipping cream or half-and-half to add extra flavor and creaminess to your frosting.
 Nut-based milks will also work, but may add a light flavor as well.

 Table salt, kosher salt or superfine salt

-If you’re using table salt or kosher salt, let it dissolve in your liquid ingredient for a few minutes to prevent granules in your icing.
+If you’re using table salt or kosher salt, let it dissolve in your liquid ingredient for a few minutes to prevent granules in your frosting.
 If you’re using superfine salt (or popcorn salt), you can add it to your mixture along with the confectioners’ sugar.

 Superfine salt is also good for adjusting taste after your buttercream has been made.
-If your icing is done and you think it’s too sweet, superfine salt will easily dissolve into the buttercream more evenly than table salt, so you can better balance the sweetness.
+If your frosting is done and you think it’s too sweet, superfine salt will easily dissolve into the buttercream more evenly than table salt, so you can better balance the sweetness.

 Share Your Treats!